-Welcome from Samantha Pileggi – Director of Commercial Operations, Institute of Export & International Trade
+Welcome from Marco Forgione – Director General of the Institute of Export & International Trade

 This ‘Doing Business with Bahrain Guide’ looks at perhaps the most liberal of the Gulf nations and a market with plenty of opportunities for British businesses.
 Literally meaning ‘two seas’, Bahrain is an archipelago of 33 islands in the Persian Gulf in the Middle East, off the coast of Saudi Arabia and Qatar.
 It therefore has a significant strategic location in the region, with much of the world’s petroleum travelling through it in order to reach open ocean.
 A small but prosperous economy, it is ranked at 43rd in the World Bank’s ‘Doing Business’ rankings and is a member of the League of Arab States (Arab League) and the Gulf Cooperation Council (GCC).